 Finding a short-term apartment to rent is very easy these days.
 Finding a place to rent for a year isn’t all that hard either after arrival.
 The in-between option can be a little tougher.
 Here’s a question I seem to get at least once a month about where I live in Guanajuato or for places in my living abroad book, this one pulled straight from the blog comments:

 Can you recommend a place to stay for 30-60 days?
 Thank you.

 No, I really can’t.
 Sorry.
 I’m not a real estate agent or landlord and I work full-time.
 I can’t be your shortcut to find local accommodation for a month or two.
 I can tell you where to find cheap accommodation for a month or longer, but then it’s up to you.
-If you want a decent place to stay for a decent price, anywhere in the world, you”ll have to do a little work.
+If you want a decent place to stay for a decent price, anywhere in the world, you’ll have to do a little work.
+I have some ideas for you though.

 If you have loads of money, it’s very simple.
 You pull up the vacation rental sites, pick a place, and you’re done.
 Most of them that are not a primary residence list a cheaper price for a monthly rental than they do for a weekly one.
 If you’re not loaded though, you have to invest some time to find the right rental place for one to three months.
 Here are your options to find local accommodation for a month or more.

 1) Start with the obvious: vacation rental websites.

 If you’re in a hurry, you want a wide selection, money is not tight, and you want to set everything up from your sofa with a laptop or tablet in hand, just go to a vacation rental site like VRBO or Airbnb and book something.
 Sure, you’ll pay way above the market rate, but it’s very easy.
 If your time is worth a lot, just do it and get exactly what you want.

 2) Negotiate a longer-term deal via the rental websites.